maxime-michel/ttg/index.md

 figure out what notes are being played.

-As the page ['Tuning a guitar for dummies'][dummies] explains, the notes that you should see, from the lowest string to the thinnest, are: **E, A, D, G, B, E**.
+As the page ['Tuning a guitar for dummies'][dummies] explains, the notes that you should see on the tuner, from the lowest string to the thinnest, are: **E, A, D, G, B, E**.

 <iframe allow="microphone" style="height: 500px; width: 100%; border: 0;" src="https://accordeur.accordersaguitare.com/"></iframe>